Frequently Asked Questions About Pole Dancing

 Q: Will the other students be snobby towards me?

-Q: I'm afraid that I won't be able to do ANYTHING and I'll just feel discouraged and humiliated.
+Q: But what if I'm not able to do ANYTHING and I just feel discouraged and humiliated?

 Q: What if my friends/ family/ coworkers/ church/ etc. find out I'm taking pole dancing classes?
 I'll be labeled a SLUT!